mahulchak/svmu/README.md

 Other programs needed for this pipeline:

-  * You will need <a href="http://mummer.sourceforge.net/">MUMmer</a>,  <a href="https://github.com/arq5x/bedtools2/blob/master/README.md">bedtools</a> , and <a href="http://www.repeatmasker.org/"> Repeatmasker</a> to use this pipeline.
-Additionally, the program fasplitter from <a href = "https://github.com/mahulchak/Assembly-utils">Assembly-utils</a> is required to split the fasta file.
+  * <a href="http://mummer.sourceforge.net/">MUMmer</a>,  <a href="https://github.com/arq5x/bedtools2/blob/master/README.md">bedtools</a> , and <a href="http://www.repeatmasker.org/"> Repeatmasker</a>.
+Additionally, a program is needed to split the chromosomes into individual fasta files.
+The program fasplitter from <a href = "https://github.com/mahulchak/Assembly-utils">Assembly-utils</a> can be used.

   * You need to have a reference and a query genome assembly (in fasta file format).
 If desired, the assemblies could be processed through repeatmasker before running the pipeline.
 The program will report the sequences that are single copy in the reference genome but >1 copy in the query genome.